 It’s virtually impossible to effectively track, measure, and grow your business without establishing a blueprint for your marketing efforts.
 A marketing plan is your official guide that details your strategies for accomplishing short-term and long-term goals that ultimately produce a positive return on investment (ROI).
+Whether you create a marketing plan from a template or from scratch, it is crucial that you don’t attempt to market your business without a solid marketing plan.
 Here are five simple steps to create a marketing plan with a sound strategy and accurate forecasting.

 Understand Your Goals

 Goal setting is a crucial step that requires careful consideration because it affects every step that follows in your marketing plan.
 Establishing a clearly defined goal serves as your guiding light when it comes to making decisions.
 For every action you consider taking, ask yourself whether it moves you closer or further from accomplishing your ultimate objective.

 Discuss your overarching goals with your team and when you come to a decision, list them in SMART format.

 An example of a SMART goal could be to increase the revenue of a specific product by 10% to a total of $100k within your first year of executing your marketing plan.
 Setting SMART goals makes clearer which steps, strategies, and tactics are required to achieve your goal.

 Once you set your goals, you can then break them down into key performance indicators to determine how to measure your progress.
 It’s essential to be aware of whether your project is on track for successful and timely completion.
 Your benchmark performance goals can be internal, external, or both depending on the steps required in your marketing plan.